abhideepd/abhideepd/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have actively worked on javascript, frontend, spring, java -->

 I enjoy solving problems, learning new stuff.
 Love exploring various data structures and algorithms.
 Currently exploring Java, Spring and Angular.
-Open for new challenges!
+Open for new challenges, please feel free to reach me out!!

+I love opensource and softwares, and enjoy contributing and giving back to the community as well (although, I am a newbie 😄 to this really fascinating world).
+Contrinuted to [cpInitiative](https://github.com/cpinitiative/usaco-guide) and [angular](https://github.com/angular/angular).
+Just getting started ⚡⚡⚡

+My github profile is still under construction though, need to organize my existing repositories where I have played around A LOT, as well as upload new repos where I have and building new stuff.
+Expect an update soon!